-The landscaping industry has traditionally been a male-dominated field, with its roots firmly planted in physical labor and outdoor work.
+The landscaping industry has traditionally been male-dominated, with its roots firmly planted in physical labor and outdoor work.

-However, in recent years, a shift has been taking place as more and more women are entering into this dynamic and rewarding profession.
+However, in recent years, a shift has been taking place as more women enter this dynamic and rewarding profession.

 From landscape designers and architects to business owners and project managers, women are breaking new ground and leaving an impressive mark on the industry.